Virtualize your NOC: Save costs and boost service quality

 Improve service quality

-Using automation and AI/ML to create best-in-class alerts for various offerings such as network, technology, service, device types, regions, NFs, and slices will improve the service quality for end-users.
-In addition, managing the alerts using an alert manager utility to help alert sending, notification delivery options, aggregations, timing, activation/deactivation, and muting helps the operator keep track of what is happening in their networks.
+Using the power of automation and AI/ML for service quality management to proactively improve the services for end-users is critical for 5G.
+In addition, receiving automated alerts through AI-infused analytics helps filter out the noise, keep operators on track as to what is happening in the network at any given time, and prioritize work on customer-affecting issues.
 By implementing support alert annotations and feedback, operators will be kept in the loop regarding what is happening internally and, with open APIs, share all the analytics with other users.

 Increase engineering efficiency